I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-d3dddicb_signalsynchronizationobjectfromgpu2.md

 `ObjectHandleArray`

 [in] An array of kernel-mode handles to the synchronization events that the context that is specified by the <b>hContext</b> member waits for.

+`Flags`

+[in] A <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddicb_signalflags.md">D3DDDICB_SIGNALFLAGS</a> structure that indicates, in bit-field flags, signaling behavior.

+`BroadcastContextCount`

+[in] The number of contexts this signal operation will be broadcast to.

+`BroadcastContextArray`

+[in] An array of kernel-mode handles to the context streams in which a signal for the synchronization events in the array that the <b>ObjectHandleArray</b> member specifies is inserted.
+The synchronization events are considered signaled only when all broadcast contexts reach the signal insertion point.

 ## Requirements